 Shift in the right direction & billions in potential revenue capture

-Seeing that these markets continue to expand and, in years to come, customer choices are more and more likely to be determined by the increasing food hypersensitivity and specific dietary lifestyles, may now be solid reasons for forecasting that companies in this sector that will succeed the most in the future are likely to be the ones investing in this growing demographic today.
+Seeing that these markets continue to expand and, in years to come, customer choices are more and more likely to be determined by the increasing food hypersensitivity and specific dietary lifestyles — may now be solid reasons to forecast that companies in this sector that will succeed the most in the future are likely to be the ones investing in this growing demographic today.

 As of 2020, Deliveroo had 9 million users, worked with 140,000 restaurants and 100,000 riders, operated in 800 cities and generated $5.8 billion revenue, with an impressive 431% increase year-on-year.
 Given their growing market share and popularity amongst current customers, they could be looking into adding billions in potential revenue capture once they further innovate around how well they cater to the needs of those with allergies, intolerances and specific dietary lifestyles.

 As the user research points out, there’s quite a large disconnect between what users with specific dietary preferences can safely choose from and what restaurants have on offer ― there are thousands of meals that would already meet many given dietary preferences, yet without sufficient dietary information, will never reach potential users.